learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 + Access a value from an object
 + Add a key-value pair to an object
 + Delete a key-value pair from an object
-+ Iterate over key-value pairs in an object

 ## Introduction